 - 6.1.1 A social impact assessment (SIA) including records of meetings shall be documented.
 [Major] - 6.1.2 There shall be evidence that the assessment has been done with the participation of affected parties.
 [Major] - 6.1.3 Plans for avoidance or mitigation of negative impacts and promotion of the positive ones, and monitoring of impacts identified, shall be developed in consultation with the affected parties, documented and timetabled, including responsibilities for implementation.
 [Major] - 6.1.4 The plans shall be reviewed as a minimum once every two years and updated as necessary, in those cases where the review has concluded that changes should be made to current practices.
+In any case, the plans should be updated at least every ten years.
 There shall be evidence that the review includes the participation of affected parties.
-[Minor] - 6.1.5 Particular attention shall be paid to the impacts of smallholder schemes
+[Minor] - 6.1.5 Particular attention shall be paid to the impacts of Smallholder schemes